Four-Sight-Tech/base/replit.md

 ## Recent Changes

+- **January 29, 2025**: Updated navigation structure to About Us, Contact Us, and Pricing sections
-- **January 29, 2025**: Rebranded from SiteForge to FourSight with custom logo design
+- Rebranded from SiteForge to FourSight with custom logo design
-- Created complete landing page with hero section, features, AI benefits, testimonials, pricing, and FAQ
-- Implemented FourSight logo as SVG with gradient design representing four perspectives/insights
-- Added dark mode support throughout all components
-- Integrated newsletter signup functionality with backend API
+- Created About Us section highlighting company values and mission
-- Built responsive navigation with mobile menu support
+- Built Contact Us section with form functionality and contact information
+- Configured project for static site deployment to GitHub Pages
+- Added GitHub Actions workflow for automatic deployment
+- Created build scripts and deployment documentation
+- Streamlined page structure focusing on essential business sections

 ## User Preferences